The features of this BMS are

 It can be used in productive use appliances like milling machines; energy storage for AC mini-grid applications with up to 4 kVA inverters, and second-life batteries built e.g. from recycled EV batteries.

-This technical specification describes the functions and requirements for a flexible open-source Battery Management System (BMS) suitable for various applications.
+This technical specification describes the functions and requirements for this flexible open-source Battery Management System (BMS).

 Libre Solar invites everyone from the Open Source and Energy Access community to provide feedback, so that they can develop the BMS in a way that suits the needs of as many future users as possible.